dodoni/dodoni.github.io/Dodoni.MathLibrary.Native.NLopt.md

  **NLoptPtr**

 The class `NLoptPtr` serves as wrapper for the internal opaque pointer of the algorithm of the [NLopt library](http://ab-initio.mit.edu/wiki/index.php/NLopt).
-Therefore you will find for almost all function of the API of the [NLopt library](http://ab-initio.mit.edu/wiki/index.php/NLopt) a counterpart in this class.
+Therefore you will find for many function of the API of the [NLopt library](http://ab-initio.mit.edu/wiki/index.php/NLopt) a counterpart in this class.

 ``` csharp
  NLoptPtr ptr = new NLoptPtr(NLoptAlgorithm.LN_PRAXIS, 2);